ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/02_ATAC-seq.md

 ### TSS enrichment score

 TSS enrichment is a standard ATAC-seq quality metric that measures how strongly reads accumulate around transcription start sites.
 In high-quality ATAC-seq, accessible promoters show a sharp peak of signal exactly at the TSS and a well-defined nucleosome pattern flanking it.
 Low-quality libraries (e.g., too much background, poor nuclei prep, excessive mitochondrial contamination) show a flat or noisy profile.
 The TSS enrichment is calculated after mtDNA reads removal, with methods like [ATACseqQC](https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html) or [deepTools](https://deeptools.readthedocs.io/en/latest/) (computeMatrix + plotProfile):  reads are aggregated across thousands of annotated TSSs (±2 kb window), signal is normalized to the background flanking regions and the final TSS enrichment score is obtained with the formula (signal at TSS) / (signal in background).
-A score > 10 is usually considered as an excellent ATAC-seq experiment, while 6-10 contains some acceptable backgrpund noise and a score below 5 suggests over-digestion, poor nuclei prep, or low library complexity.
+A score > 10 is usually considered as an excellent ATAC-seq experiment, while 6-10 contains some acceptable background noise and a score below 5 suggests over-digestion, poor nuclei prep, or low library complexity.

 ## Coverage Files

 Once the reads have been mapped and filtered for mitochondrial contamination, the next step is generating coverage files.
 These files translate discrete, aligned fragments into a continuous signal profile (**tracks**) that represents the density of open chromatin across the genome.

 The standard coverage format for coverage files in ATAC-seq is BigWig, generated with the [**bamcoverage**](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) function of deepTools.
-These are compressed, indexed binary files that can be used for visualization in genome browsers like [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [USCS browser](https://genome.ucsc.edu).
+These are compressed, indexed binary files that can be used for visualization in genome browsers like [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [UCSC Genome Browser](https://genome.ucsc.edu).
 There are two important things to take into account when generating BigWig files:

 - They must be generated from the 9 bp shifted coordinates.
 This ensures the signal accurately reflects the Tn5 cut site centers, resulting in sharp, high-resolution peaks.
 - Normalization: because different sequencing runs produce a different amount of total reads, the height of the peaks cannot be compared between samples without normalizing.
-The most common method to do this is using **CPM (counts per million)**: the number of reads at a specific genomic bin is divided by the total number of mapped reads in the library and multiplied by 1,000,000.
+The most common method to do this is using **CPM (counts per million)**.
 Another method, **RPKM (reads per kilobase per million)**, is similar to CPM but also adjusts for the size of the bin.

+$CPM = Reads in bin x 1,000.000 / Total mapped reads$

 ## Peak Calling